-If the financial liabilities are measured at FVTPL, all gains or losses will be taxed or allowed as a deduction even though they are unrealised.
-If the liabilities are measured at amortised cost using the effective interest method, the qualifying interest expense computed under FRS 109 will be allowed as a deduction The following items will be allowed only when they are incurred: • interest expenses based on the contractual rate; • borrowing costs (other than interest expense) which are incurred as a substitute for interest expense or to reduce interest cost Tax adjustment is required.
-Financial liabilities used for revenue purpose Financial liabilities used for capital purpose For convertible debt acquirities, the discount/promium attributable to measured at FVTPL, all gains or losses will be taxed or allowed as a deduction even though they are unrealised.
-If the liabilities are measured at amortised cost using the effective interest method, the qualifying interest expense computed under FRS 109 will be allowed as a deduction allowed only when they are incurred: interest expenses based on the contractual rate; borrowing costs (other than interest expense) which are incurred as a substitute for interest expense or to reduce interest cost Tax adjustment is required.

-For convertible debt securities, the discount/premium attributable to equity component or embedded derivative (which is the option to convert debt securities into equity) is not allowable as there is no cash outlay and such premium/discount is capital in nature.
+Financial liabilities used for revenue purpose Financial liabilities used for capital purpose If the financial liabilities are measured at FVTPL, all gains or losses will be taxed or allowed as a deduction even though they are unrealised.
+If the liabilities are measured at amortised cost using the effective interest method, the qualifying interest expense computed under FRS 109 will be allowed as a deduction The following items will be allowed only when they are incurred: interest expenses based on the contractual rate; borrowing costs (other than interest expense) which are incurred as a substitute for interest expense or to reduce interest cost Tax adjustment is required. equity component or embedded e discount/premium attributable to derivative (which is the option to is not allowable as there is no cash is capital in nature.